robert-bills/maker-projects/cinder-block-smoker/README.md

 I needed a large-capacity smoker that didn’t cost a fortune.
 Commercial models were either too small or too expensive, so I improvised—literally brick by brick.

-I used a Dakota Fire Pit beneath the cooking chamber (not pictured) to generate steady airflow and efficient combustion.
+Since the initial build, I have upgraded the heat source to a Dakota Fire Pit beneath the cooking chamber (not pictured) to generate steady airflow and efficient combustion.
 That fire pit channels heat through a firebox built inside the smoker structure, which then circulates smoke and warmth through the cooking chamber.

 ## Materials Used